floweringvi/blog-posting/README.md

 ## Description

-In this assignmentm, I built and created a blogging website complete with light dark toggle, incomplete form warning and blog post genration.
+In this assignment, I built and created a blogging website complete with light dark toggle, incomplete form warning and blog post genration.
 This project was a handful but I learned a lot, namely when it came to the functionality of bootstraps light and dark mode.

 ## Usage